Updated: April 22, 2021

 See individual beach descriptions below for details.

-From Memorial Day to Labor Day, at most beaches in Chatham non-residents may park only by daily fee ($20) or weekly pass ($75), paid at the beach entrance.
+From Memorial Day to Labor Day, at most beaches in Chatham non-residents may park only by daily fee ($20) or weekly pass ($75).
 Seasonal passes ($175) are also available.

 Click here or call (508) 945-5180 for information.